 Our surgeons perform various types of orthopedic, soft tissue, neurologic, and minimally-invasive surgical procedures including arthroscopy.

 Cataract removal is performed on patients routinely at PVSEC Ophthalmology, after diagnostic testing determines that the patient is a good candidate for surgery.

 Chemotherapy is prepared for administration to a cancer patient.
-Our board-certified oncologists, Dr. Rebecca Newman, Dr. Todd Erfourth, and Dr. Brigit Urie oversee the diagnosis and treatment of many types of cancer in dogs and cats.
+Our board-certified oncologists, Dr. Rebecca Newman, Dr. Todd Erfourth, and Dr. Bridget Urie oversee the diagnosis and treatment of many types of cancer in dogs and cats.
 Most chemotherapy is well-tolerated by dogs and cats.

 Veterinary Technicians in the Dermatology Department routinely screen tissue and fluid samples for the presence of bacteria, fungi, and parasites.